The three main types of skin cancer

 Some ways to protect your skin from excessive sun exposure include spending time in the shade when outdoors, wearing sunscreen daily with an SPF 30 or higher, not getting sunburned, avoiding tanning beds, and seeing a Dermatologist annually for a skin exam.

 Book an appointment today if you’re due (or overdue) for your annual skin exam.

 Major risk factors for melanoma include a personal or family history of it and the presence of atypical, large, or numerous (more than 50) moles.
 Heavy exposure to UV radiation from sunlight or tanning beds is also a risk factor for all types of skin cancer.

 Risk also increases for patients who are sun-sensitive, which means they sunburn easily or have natural blond or red hair color as well as those who have a history of excessive sun exposure (including sunburns) or skin cancer.

 The primary treatment for melanoma is excision or surgical removal of the primary melanoma on the skin.
 The thickness of the melanoma determines the scope of the surgery needed.
 Most melanomas are found when they are less than 1.0 mm thick, and outpatient surgery is often the only treatment needed.

 While melanomas can be very dangerous, medical advancements in detection and treatment are making a huge impact on melanoma treatments since the latest American Cancer Society (ACS) report shows a 94% survival rate (relative five-year survival rate) when in comparison, data from 1975-77 showed an 82% survival rate.

-Vitalogy Skincare offers melanoma treatments at its nine Greater Austin area locations.
+Vitalogy Skincare offers melanoma treatments at its eight Greater Austin area locations.

 Learn more about skin cancer here.